 Important: Please note that the above enrollment requirements meet U.S. government regulations.
 However, if you are a student who is financially sponsored

 by your government or other scholarship provider (e.g. SACM), you may also be required to meet the specific obligations of your scholarship, which may be above and beyond U.S. government requirements.
 Refer to our Sponsored Students

 What is an academic advisor?

-While on campus, you will have an academic advisor who will be your primary resource for questions about classes .
-Your advisor can help you make your academic plan for your time at DePaul.
+Your academic advisor is your primary resource for questions about classes .
+They will also help you make your academic plan for your time at DePaul.